 Although the Tollway receives no state or federal funding, the agency adheres to the National Environmental Policy Act.

-Spotlight on LED Lighting
+Spotlight on Pollinator Efforts

 The Illinois Tollway’s Landscape Master Plan was developed with the goal of establishing and maintaining healthy tree communities throughout the Tollway’s 294-miles, 5 roadways and 12 counties.